 Paris is easily one of the most beautiful European cities, and one you can return to time and again and you will still have a lot to see.
 Filled with amazing architecture, museums, boutiques, cafés, brassieres and antique shops, you can’t go wrong by simply wandering around the town and getting to know a feel for the place.
+3 days in Paris is enough time to get an introduction to this amazing city.
 I found that I easily lost myself for hours by meandering down the little cobblestone roads to take photos.

 Visiting a new city or country alone can be challenging; however, it gets daunting if you have only three days to see the City of lights.
 Don’t worry, we are here to help you.
 We have listed a three-day itinerary for you to follow.
 This Paris itinerary is perfect for a first time visitor, or even a returning visitor looking for a quick 3 day Paris itinerary that includes most of the major attractions:

 There is no better way to start your 3 day trip than visiting the famous attractions.
 Every great city has a great cathedral and Paris is no exception.
 The Notre Dame is the cathedral you must see.
 I recommend climbing to the top of the Notre Dame to see the mesmerizing view of Paris.
 You can’t walk around to view the place, check out the interior of the cathedrals and gardens.
 You can also see the crown of thorn of Jesus inside the Notre Dame.

 About 5 minutes walking distance, you can visit the Shakespeare & Company, the most famous independent bookstore in the world.
 3 days in Paris will give you enough time to explore and find other amazing bookstores.

 The four “Shakespeare & Co” bookstores in New York City, which opened starting in 1981, are not affiliated with the Paris store.